 Marijuana Detox: How to Detox from Weed & How Long Will It Take?

 Marijuana, commonly known as weed, is a drug derived from the cannabis plant for the mind-altering effects produced by THC.
-According to the National Institute on Drug Abuse (NIDA), weed is the most commonly used illegal drug in the US.
-More than 11 million people, ages 18 to 25, reported using marijuana in 2015.
-It is the most commonly used psychoactive substance around the world.
+According to the National Institute on Drug Abuse (NIDA), weed is the most commonly used illegal drug in the US.1 Marijuana is one of the most commonly used substances in the world, next to alcohol, and the rate of marijuana use in people aged 12 and older grew from 11% to 17.5%.2

 Effects of Marijuana

 People have explored many different avenues for how to experience the effects of marijuana.
 Weed is most commonly smoked in the forms of hand-rolled joints or through pipes.
-Vaporizers, which reduce the amount of smoke inhaled, are another alternative way of consuming weed.
-Additionally, there are many recipes out there for ways to bake weed into cookies and brownies, or mix it into butter, tea, and oils.
+Vaporizers are another alternative way of consuming weed.
+Additionally, there are many recipes out there for ways to bake weed into cookies and brownies, or mix it into butter, tea, and oils.1

 The effects of weed are felt when THC, the active ingredient in marijuana, enters the bloodstream and makes its way into the brain.
 Some of the symptoms of a high from weed include: